vexide/website/src/content/docs/controller.md

   loop {
     let state = controller.state().unwrap_or_default();
-    //                             ^
-    // [If the controller is disconnected or there's a problem, we'll just use the default state.]

     //                (              )
     if state.button_a.is_now_pressed() {
     //               ^
-    //         [Returns true if the A button was just pressed] piston.toggle();
+    //         [Returns true if the A button was just pressed.] piston.toggle();
     }